A tax year runs from 6 April one year to 5 April the next, but it can be beneficial to review other tax opportunities during the year too...

 2 You can also boost your basic State Pension by paying voluntary Class 3 National Insurance Contributions (NICs).

 3 Everyone is entitled to a tax-free Personal Allowance.
-This is the amount of income you don't pay any tax on, and currently stands at £11,500.
+This is the amount of income you don't pay any income tax on, and for 2019/20 stands at £12,500.
 But you begin to lose this when you earn over £100,000** (and you don't get anything if you earn £123,000 or more).

 However, by upping your pension contributions, you could get some of your allowance back, as the income on your tax return will be lower to take your extra pension contributions into account.